-- The club's Committee and Chair have overall accountability for this Policy and Reporting Procedure, for being the strategic lead on diversity and inclusion and for ensuring compliance with the relevant legislation (see Appendix for details). - The club's chair, Colin Gentile and - Welfare Officer, Tae Catford have overall responsibility for implementation of the policy.
+- The club's Committee and Chair have overall accountability for this Policy and Reporting Procedure, for being the strategic lead on diversity and inclusion and for ensuring compliance with the relevant legislation from time to time. - The club's chair Bruce Lemmon and Welfare Officer Amanda Waite have overall responsibility for implementation of the policy.

-- The Chair and Welfare Officer of the club are responsible for updating this Policy and Reporting Procedure in line with legislative and organisational developments; and develop a strategic and proactive approach to diversity and inclusion and respond to discrimination concerns. - The Catford Wanderers Club's Welfare Officer, Tae Catford is responsible for supporting the club to identify where diversity and inclusion support is required; to implement safe and inclusive procedures; promote diversity and inclusion principles, including the Safeguarding and Reporting Procedure, to all the venues they manage, programmes, events and individuals including players, parents and carers. - All staff, consultants, coaches, officials and volunteers involved in tennis are responsible for raising diversity and inclusion concerns with the club's Welfare Officer to start with; then the Safe and Inclusive Tennis team if applicable, as outlined in the Reporting Procedure. - Players, parents and guardians are responsible for upholding the Code of Conduct and Reporting Procedure. - The Catford Wanderers LTC committed to: - formally adopt this policy, - take steps to ensure that our committee, members, participants and volunteers behave in accordance with the policy, including where appropriate taking disciplinary action under our constitution; - ensure that access to membership as well as access to participation is open and inclusive; - o publish accurate information about the location and accessibility of our facilities; and - o support measures and initiatives that British Tennis may institute or take part in to advance the aims of this policy as part of our commitment to our LTA membership.
+- The Chair and Welfare Officer of the club are responsible for updating this Policy and Reporting Procedure in line with legislative and organisational developments; and develop a strategic and proactive approach to diversity and inclusion and respond to discrimination concerns. - The Grove (Chelmsford) Lawn Tennis Club's Welfare Officer Amanda Waite is responsible for supporting the club to identify where diversity and inclusion support is required; to implement safe and inclusive procedures; promote diversity and inclusion principles, including the Safeguarding and Reporting Procedure, to all the venues they manage, programmes, events and individuals including players, parents and carers. - All staff, consultants, coaches, officials and volunteers involved in tennis are responsible for raising diversity and inclusion concerns with the club's Welfare Officer to start with; then the Safe and Inclusive Tennis team if applicable, as outlined in the Reporting Procedure. - Players, parents and guardians are responsible for upholding the Code of Conduct and Reporting Procedure. - The Grove (Chelmsford) Lawn Tennis Club committed to: - formally adopt this policy, - take steps to ensure that our committee, members, participants and volunteers behave in accordance with the policy, including where appropriate taking disciplinary action under our constitution; - o ensure that access to membership as well as access to participation is open and inclusive; and - o support measures and initiatives that British Tennis may institute or take part in to advance the aims of this policy as part of our commitment to our LTA membership.